Air cleaner FAQ for virus filtration

 The air in office environments is also often contaminated with pollutants from the evaporation of adhesives, felt tips and toners as well as other fine dust particles.
 In addition, there is the periodic pollen season.
 It's not without reason that most absences from work or school are due to flu and flu-like infections or allergy complaints.

-Thus, the universal guarantors of clean air – the TAC XT, TAC V+, TAC M, TAC ECO and AirgoClean® One – remain a valuable investment even in times "without Corona", because the permanent air pollution control in inhabited indoor spaces is not only a positive measure for allergy and asthma sufferers, but a valuable contribution to everyone's health!
+Thus, the universal guarantors of clean air – the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC and AirgoClean® One – remain a valuable investment even in times "without Corona", because the permanent air pollution control in inhabited indoor spaces is not only a positive measure for allergy and asthma sufferers, but a valuable contribution to everyone's health!